 Congested roads are also much more likely to have patches of black ice.
 Dense traffic leads to the accumulation of black ice because slow-moving traffic is less likely to provide the kind of heat that is necessary to prevent the formation of ice.
 Black ice can be slippery and, because it’s so easy to miss, can catch a motorcyclist off guard.
 A situation like this can easily cause a motorcyclist to skid, throwing him off his vehicle.

 Also look out for salt damage to your motorcycle as a result of the wet roads.
 Salt is often used on Georgia highways and roads to manage snow and ice accumulation.
 However, this salt doesn’t wash away quickly.
 It can take several rain showers for all of the salt to be washed away from the road and, even then, some of it can still be stuck in crevices and cracks.
 Salt can definitely get on your motorcycle, and begin corroding important components, causing possibly serious damage.
 Clean your motorcycle thoroughly and look out for salt damage, which is a common cause of malfunctioning motorcycles during winter.

 Look out for wet, slippery roads, and patches of black ice, and make sure that your motorcycle is safe from salt-rusting this winter.
 Just these few steps can keep you motorcycling safely throughout the winter months.

-The Atlanta motorcycle accident lawyers at the Katz Law Firm represent persons injured in motorcycle accidents in the metro Atlanta region and across Georgia.
+The Atlanta motorcycle accident lawyers at the Katz Personal Injury Lawyers represent persons injured in motorcycle accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have been injured in a motorcycle accident, talk to an attorney at our firm, and discuss your legal options for a claim for damages.
 A claim could help you recover compensation for medical expenses, lost income, pain and suffering and other damages.